Parametric mode regression for bounded responses: Simulation study

 \subsection{Predictions}

 Predicting an outcome is often one of the ultimate goals in regression analysis, such as in ADNI where accurate prediction of AD progression is a major goal.
 Suppose $\bx$ is the covariate value at which one wishes to predict a bounded outcome, such as one's ADAS-11 score.
-In what follows, at a nominal coverage probability $q\in (0, 1)$, we first construct a prediction interval based on an estimated mode, denoted by $\mathcal{PI}_\theta(\bx, q)$, then we formulate a prediction interval based on an estimated mean, denoted by $\mathcal{PI}_\mu(\bx, q)$.
+In what follows, at a nominal coverage probability $q\in (0, 1)$, we first construct a prediction interval based on an estimated mode, denoted by $\mathcal{PI}_\theta(\bx, q)$, then we formulate a prediction interval based on an estimated mean, denoted by $\mathcal{PI}_\mu(\bx, q)$, and a prediction interval based on an estimated median, denoted by $\mathcal{PI}_\nu(\bx, q)$.
 Define $e=Y-\theta(\bx)$ as the mode residual, and denote by $f_e(e|\bx)$ the pdf of $e$ given $\bX=\bx$.

 Under an assumed mode regression model, following maximum likelihood estimation of $\bOmega$, one obtains the MLEs for $\theta(\bx)$ and $\mu(\bx)$, as well as an estimated pdf of $e$ given $\bX=\bx$.
 Denote these MLEs by $\hat \theta(\bx)$ and $\hat \mu(\bx)$, respectively, and denote by $\hat f_e(e|\bx)$ the estimated pdf.
 Then, based on these estimates, the narrowest $\mathcal{PI}_\theta(\bx, q)$ is $[\hat \theta(\bx)+e_1, \, \hat \theta(\bx)+e_2]$, where $e_1<0<e_2$ satisfy $\hat f_e(e_1|\bx)=\hat f_e(e_2|\bx)$ and $\int_{e_1}^{e_2} \hat f_e(e|\bx)\, de =q$.